REPUBLICAN STATE COMMITTEE OF WASHINGTON

 ARTICLE 7 – MEETINGS

 ARTICLE 7.1 – State Committee Meetings: The State Committee shall meet for the purpose of its organization every two years, in January of the odd number year.
-Not later than ten days prior to said meeting, the State Chairman shall mail a written notice to the last known address of each member thereof, designating the time and place at which said meeting is to be held.
+Not later than ten days prior to said meeting, the State Chairman shall mail or email a written notice to the last known address of each member thereof, designating the time and place at which said meeting is to be held.

 At each organization meeting, the State Committee shall elect the State Chairman and State Vice Chairman.
 The State Committee shall confirm election of Congressional District Members of the Executive Board.